-- (1B) Despite subsection (1)(b), the standard trading period for premises to which this subsection applies ends at midnight on a Sunday that falls on 24 or 31 December. - (1C) Subsection (1B) applies to the following premises or part of premises- - (a)if the primary purpose of the business carried on licensed premises to which a packaged liquor licence relates is the sale or supply of liquor for consumption away from the licensed premises-the licensed premises, - (b)if the primary purpose of the business carried on licensed premises to which a packaged liquor licence relates is not the sale or supply of liquor for consumption away from the licensed premises-the part of the premises that is a liquor sales area (within the meaning of section 30) of the licensed premises, - (c) if a hotel licence, club licence, on-premises licence or producer/wholesaler licence authorises the licensee to sell liquor for consumption away from the licensed premises any part of the licensed premises to the extent that it is used for that purpose. - (2) Any regulation that prescribes a shorter period for the purposes of subsection (1) may- - (a) apply to a specified class of licensed premises, and - (b) apply in relation to a specified day or days, and - (c) in the case of licensed premises on which liquor may be sold or supplied for consumption on the premises as well as for consumption away from the premises specify different periods for the sale or supply of liquor for consumption on the premises and for the sale or supply of liquor for consumption away from the premises. - (3) Without limiting subsection (2)(a), a class of licensed premises may be specified by reference to licensed premises that are located in a particular area (however described). - (a) continue to provide, or make available, other services and facilities on the licensed premises (such as food and non-alcoholic beverages, entertainment and the use of the premises for conferences or meetings).
+- (1B) Despite subsection (1)(b), the standard trading period for premises to which this subsection applies ends at midnight on a Sunday that falls on 24 or 31 December. - (1C) Subsection (1B) applies to the following premises or part of premises- - (a) if the primary purpose of the business carried on on licensed premises to which a packaged liquor licensec relates is the sale or supply of liquor for consumption away from the licensed premises-the licensed premises. - (b) if the primary purpose of the business carried on on licensed premises to which a packaged liquor licence relates is not the sale or supply of liquor for consumption away from the licensed premises-the part of the premises that is a liquor sales area (within the meaning of section 30) of the licensed premises, - (c) if a hotel licence, club licence, on-premises licence or producer/wholesaler licence authorises the licensee to sell liquor for consumption away from the licensed premises-any part of the licensed premises to the extent that it is used for that purpose. - (2) Any regulation that prescribes a shorter period for the purposes of subsection (1) may- - (a) apply to a specified class of licensed premises, and - (b) apply in relation to a specified day or days, and - (c) in the case of licensed premises on which liquor may be sold or supplied for consumption on the premises as well as for consumption away from the premises-specify different periods for the sale or supply of liquor for consumption on the premises and for the sale or supply of liquor for consumption away from the premises. - (3) Without limiting subsection (2)(a), a class of licensed premises may be specified by reference to licensed premises that are located in a particular area (however described).